lrug/lrug.org/source/meetings/2017/june/index.html.md

 >
 > Let’s explore a day in the life of a fictional programmer who, just like us, means well and wants to do a great job.
 We’ll use our protagonist’s story to learn about how to honestly express our needs and effectively collaborate in disagreement.

-{::coverage year="2017" month="june" talk="this-code-sucks-—-a-story-about-nonviolent-programming" /}
+{::coverage year="2017" month="june" talk="this-code-sucks-a-story-about-nonviolent-programming" /}

 ### Choosing Ruby for a New Startup